CulverLab/sparcd/README.md

 * [Maven](https://maven.apache.org/) - Dependency Management

-* This Beta Version of “SPARC’d”  is being developed by University of Arizona School of Natural Resources and the Environment (SNRE) and CyVerse.
+* This version of “SPARC’d”  is being developed by University of Arizona School of Natural Resources and the Environment (SNRE) and CyVerse.

 ## Authors